Digitize 8mm Film. What Equipment Do I Need?

 3. Computer with the power to process captured video.
 Once captured, the film needs to be edited, rotated, color corrected etc. Computers without the needed horsepower will be frustratingly slow if they work at all.

 4. Software for editing and encoding.
-Depending on the type of editing required, captured film correction to the brightness/contrast balance, color correction, clean framing and more.
-Most ‘included’ software on new computers is not adequate.
+Depending on the type of editing required, captured film correction to the brightness/contrast balance, color correction, clean framing, and more.
+Most “included” software on new computers is not adequate.

 Acquiring, connecting, and installing these devices and software enables the straightforward conversion of 8mm film to digital.

-Device That Projects Film
+Device That Projects Film to Digitize 8mm Film to Digital

 Device That Captures Film in Digital Format